moustafa-brahimi/filtah/readme.txt

 == Screenshots ==

-1. Main settings page with AI provider selection
+1. The main plugin settings page inside the WordPress admin.
-2. Comment management showing AI-generated replies
-3. Bulk processing interface
+2. Confirmation dialog asking whether to keep replies when deactivating the plugin.
+3. Example showing generated replies in multiple languages.
+4. Dialog box for generating replies for all existing comments.
+5. A customizable reply author profile, just like any other user profile.

 == Changelog ==